peter-evans/kdef/docs/docs/install.md

 go install github.com/peter-evans/kdef@latest
 ```

-A specific version can be installed by using a suffix in the format `@x.x.x`.
+Install a specific version by using a suffix in the format `@x.x.x`.

 ### manually